NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 ```
     -h, --help                  Print help text.
-    -n, --namespace=            Kubernetes namespace for which to retrieve list of workspaces.
+    -n, --namespace=            Kubernetes namespace for which to retrieve list of servers.
 If not specified, namespace "default" will be used.
 ```

 ##### Example Usage